 Stimulants, which most ADHD patients will be prescribed, have the biggest risk of abuse.
 The two most common stimulants prescribed to treat ADHD are Ritalin and Adderall.

 Ritalin is one of the more abuse-prone drugs a person with ADHD might be prescribed.
 However, it is much more commonly abused by those who don’t have ADHD.

 Some people have misconceptions about Ritalin due to its ability to help those with ADHD focus.
 Despite research to the contrary, Ritalin is sometimes believed to allow better focus in those without the disorder.
 Those without ADHD believe that if they take it, it can improve their concentration and boost their GPA.

 Some are also under the false impression that Ritalin is not addictive.
 Ritalin is not an amphetamine but like all stimulants, it is still addictive, and it can produce physical dependence.

-Ritalin can have fairly serious withdrawal and dependence issues associated with abusing it.
+Ritalin can have fairly serious withdrawal and dependency issues associated with abusing it.
 One should never take it if not been prescribed because it is dangerous to do so.
 It also does not have the desired effect on those who don’t have ADHD.

-Adderall is an amphetamine, so it is at especially high risk for abuse and addiction.
+Adderall is an amphetamine, so it is at an especially high risk for abuse and addiction.
 It also is a fairly strong stimulant and abusing it can lead to a serious risk of heart problems.